akka/akka/akka-docs/pending/typed-actors-java.rst

 Request-reply message send
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Methods that return something (e.g. non-void methods) are turned into ‘send-and-recieve-eventually’ semantics by asynchronously firing off the message and wait on the reply using a Future.
+Methods that return something (e.g. non-void methods) are turned into ‘send-and-receive-eventually’ semantics by asynchronously firing off the message and wait on the reply using a Future.

 .. code-block:: java